 The preferred method of transporting Bishop Dunn Memorial School students for official school events and activities is via bus transportation by an insured carrier.
 Students should not generally be transported in personally owned vehicles of teachers or staff members for school related activities.
-Transportation involves certain inherent risks, which are minimized using school buses and other chartered transportation services.
-If bus transportation is not practicable, a privately owned vehicle may be used if the following conditions are met:
+Transportation involves certain inherent risks, which are minimized by the use of school buses and other chartered transportation services.
+In the event that bus transportation is not practicable, a privately owned vehicle may be used if the following conditions are met:

-- 1. The driver must at least 21 years of age, have a valid, non-probationary driver's license, and not have any disability that may impair their ability to operate the vehicle safely. - 2.
-The vehicle must be properly registered and inspected and have liability insurance coverage that meets or exceeds state minimum requirements.
+- 1. The driver must be at least 21 years of age, have a valid, non-probationary driver's license, and not have any disability that may impair their ability to operate the vehicle safely. - 2.
+The vehicle must be properly registered and inspected, and have liability insurance coverage that meets or exceeds state minimum requirements.
 The vehicle's insurance coverage shall be primary in the event of an accident or claim.
-Bishop Dunn's insurance shall be secondary.
+Bishop Dunn's insurance shall be secondary. - 3.
+The vehicle must have an operable seat belt for each passenger which must be used.
+The

-- 3. The vehicle must have an operable seat belt for each passenger which must be used. - 4.
-The driver must have a current Driver Information and Certification Form on file in the administrative office. - 5.
-Parental/guardian permission has been received, preferably in writing and in advance of the trip. - 6.
-The driver acknowledges that the provisions of the Archdiocese of New York Safe Environment Policy are in effect. - 7.
+- driver must have a current Driver Information and Certification Form on file in the administrative office. - 4.
+Parental/guardian permission has been received, preferably in writing and in advance of the trip. - 5.
+The driver acknowledges that the provisions of the Archdiocese of New York Safe Environment Policy are in effect. - 6.
 The driver shall not be under the influence of alcohol or drugs, including prescription drugs that negatively affect their ability to safely operate a motor vehicle or supervise students.